hashgraph/hedera-json-rpc-relay/docs/design/eth-filter.md

 4. Case where logs are within limit range.
 5. Case where logs are not within limit range.
 6. Case where no logs are available.
+7. Case where there are Synthetic logs available.
+8. Case where new filter is created using different combinations of `blockHash` and `toBlock`/`fromBlock`.
+9. Negative test cases for new filter, including trying to create filter using `blockHash` and `toBlock`/`fromBlock`.
-7. E2E test using popular libraries (`ethers.js WebSocketProvider`).
+10. E2E test using popular libraries (`ethers.js WebSocketProvider`).

 ## Non-Functional Requirements

 Users should be required to renew their filters, by calling again `eth_newFilter`, in the case of an inactivity.
-If for some reason the relay is restarted it will lose all cached filters.
+If for some reason the relay is restarted, all cache should be kept as this feature require distributed cache.
+In normal scenarios cache for filters will only be deleted by expired TTL.

 ## Deployment